WackyWouter/MoodMatch/README.md

 # MoodMatch

-a Flutter App where you can send notification to your partner to tell your partner that you are in the mood.
+a Flutter App where you can send notification that you are in the mood and in which you can see if your partner is.